 With your hands directly below your shoulders and keeping your body in a straight line, lower yourself down to the floor, trying to keep your core as tight as possible.

-Things to Keep In Mind When Doing Diamond Push Ups
+3 Things To Keep In Mind When Doing Diamond Push-Ups

 It's essential to warm up your shoulders before doing any kind of push-up.